 Instead, I would have suggested the free text-to-speech app Verbally.
 This free, easy-to-use app would have saved Liz from using Post-It notes to communicate face-to-face.

 Surely someone from the SOBCon family would have lent Liz their iPad, at least during the socializing times, so that she could easily communicate and impart her wisdom.

 To deliver her closing keynote, my suggestion would have been the text reader TextAloud â€“ the free 15-day trial would have been sufficient.
 With this handy piece of software, she could have written her keynote, tweaked the pronunciation and pauses, and then saved it in one of many audio formats to be played on any laptop.
 (TextAloud is also great for proofreading.)

 The technology really is that simple.

-Sometimes the simplest solution is the most effective, the most powerful.If you enjoyed this post, consider buying me a cafe mocha.
+Sometimes the simplest solution is the most effective, the most powerful.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.